 To comply with GDPR, organisations must have explicit consent from potential volunteers to process and store their details.
-Therefore new applicants must complete all consents questions when applying for a new opportunity.
-They can change it at any time from the applicant's portal.
+Therefore new applicants must complete all consent questions when applying for a new opportunity.
+They can change these at any time from the applicant's portal.

-Existing users can update their permissions from My details page under the Password & privacy tab.
+Existing users can update their consents from My details page under the Password & privacy tab.

-If an applicant is underage, the parents can set their child's consent preferences when filling out parental consent.
+If an applicant is under the organisation's minor age setting, the parents can set their child's consent preferences when filling out parental consent.

 Parents can always update the child's consent preferences using the same link emailed to them.